stealth/tensor-pwn/README.md

 The state of AI
 ===============

-I do know nothing about tensors, fancy AI, models and such but I do know about coding, HPC and storage formats, so I will populate or not this repo with classic IT security related stuff that I find myself funny about AI.
+~~I do know nothing about tensors, fancy AI, models and such but~~ I do know about coding, HPC and storage formats, so I will populate or not this repo with classic IT security related stuff that I find myself funny about AI.
+Time has passed, meanwhile I also do have a clue about tensors, training, inference and deployment of AI models.

 The usual topic is code execution, which should not be possible by just loading data (models) since few people would expect that they could